ThomasProbyn/thomasprobyn.github.io/markdown/index.md

 # Tom Probyn's Personal Site

 Hello, this is sort of a dumping ground for anything I find marginally interesting really.
 It's not much to behold design-wise but it seems the precedent these days is a page with more adverts than actual copy so there is that I suppose.
 I don't even need a cookie warning!
+(Although you may wish to read [GitHub's](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement) as this site is hosted with them).
 Anyway, here's some of the things I do.

 [Now Page](./now)